Home Machine Tool Archive Lathes for Sale Millers & Grinders for Sale

 Universal Models

-On the Nos.1 and 2 machines, the table-power feed flat-belt drive cones were made interchangeable; when this was done the feed rate was increased (or decreased) by a factor of 3 and the number of feeds available doubled to a total of 24.
-The table feed screws of the more complex machines were increased in size during 1905 - adding greatly to their torsional strength and durability - and the following year these improvements were carried over to the Company's range of cheaper, plain millers.
+On the Nos.
+1 and 2 machines, the table power feed drive cones were made interchangeable - which tripled the feed rate and doubled the number of feeds available to a total of 24 feeds.
+The table feed screws were increased in size during 1905, adding greatly to their torsional strength and durability.

-The knees of all models were made as stiff as possible, being closed on their top and sides - and so did not need the usual sliding cover plates to protect the telescoping vertical-feed screws and the multi-thread, worm-and-gear knee elevating mechanism; the extra-stiff knee also improved its ability to carry arbor support braces.
+The knees of all models were made as stiff as possible, being closed on their top and sides - and so did not need sliding cover plates to protect the telescoping vertical-feed screws and the multi-thread, worm-and-gear knee elevating mechanism.
+The extra stiff knee also made a better support for any arbor support braces it might have been required to carry.
+These improvements were then carried over to the cheaper range of plain millers also sold by the company..

 No. 1 Universal miller with spiral-milling attachment.